interpolack/3ddna/README.md

     * If the user requests 3D data from the former 2D model like with `/genome/3d/1`, this may be impossible, so the interface need only return an error.
     * On the other hand, if the user requests 2D data from the latter 3D model like with `/genome/2d/2`, this is a simple conversion that back-end processing could handle and return.
     * *Of course, in the future, it may be possible to derive 3D coordinates from 2D data.*
-1. When the user chooses to navigate to chromosome 6, issue the following requests;
+1. When the user chooses to navigate to chromosome 6, issue the following requests:

   ```
   /genome/2d/1/6
   /genome/3d/2/6
   ```
   Which will return the bin positions for both models (therefore allowing them to be plotted in their respective graph, 3D viewer, and contact map).
 1. When the user chooses to see this chromosome 6 at a higher resolution, say 200kb, issue the following requests:

   ```
   /genome/2d/1/6/200
   /genome/3d/2/6/200